 Manchester Metropolitan University, Manchester, UK

-This conference aims to bring together students, professional services, educators, personal tutors and advisors, researchers and scholars, those in senior strategic leadership positions and policymakers to explore challenges HE institutions are grappling with, share insights, exchange visions, identify action-oriented solutions.
+This conference aims to bring together students, professional services, educators, personal tutors and advisors, researchers and scholars, those in senior strategic leadership positions, and policymakers to explore the challenges HE institutions are grappling with, share insights, exchange visions, and identify action-oriented solutions.

 Join us for an inspiring co-learning and thinking sessions that foster engagement and collaboration through thought-provoking: